Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 When the path of a web request matches a route defined in a controller type, a new instance of that `Controller` is created.
 In other words, every instance of controller is scoped to a specific web request.
-Just like function handlers, controllers support automatic injection of parameters into request handlers, and also dependency injection into their constructors (`__init__` methods).
-This is a feature that improves development speed and enables cleaner code (compare this approach with a scenario where all dependencies needs to be imported and referenced inside function bodies by hand).
+Just like function handlers, controllers support the automatic injection of parameters into request handlers, and also dependency injection into their constructors (`__init__` methods).
+This is a feature that improves development speed and enables cleaner code (compare this approach with a scenario where all dependencies need to be imported and referenced inside function bodies by hand).

 The `Controller` class implements methods to return values and offers `on_request` and `on_response` extensibility points.